Sunday 21 April 2024

 Jimmy Talalla’s experience was very different.
 His route into active service was far more direct, so that he ultimately completed two demanding tours over a period that witnessed the Allies progress from broad air parity with the Luftwaffe to overwhelming air superiority; two tours that saw his squadrons endlessly grinding out sortie after sortie, as the Allied air forces steadily gained the upper hand; two tours that provided him with ample opportunity to demonstrate skilled airmanship and leadership qualities in two outstanding fighters, qualities recognised in his double DFC award.

-But Jimmy’s experience was also punctuated by loss: by levels of pilot attrition that we struggle to grasp today, reflected in the deaths of such trusted comrades in arms as Squadron Leader Ernest Joyce, his first 122 Squadron OC, in a dogfight with German fighters on 17 June; of Flight Lieutenant Alan Pavey, Jimmy’s flight commander, last seen diving headlong into a group of enemy aircraft on 27 July; of his wingman, Pilot Officer Neale Thorne, who was brought down by flak while attacking German transport in the Netherlands on 10 September.
+But Jimmy’s experience was also punctuated by loss: by levels of pilot attrition that we struggle to grasp today, reflected in the deaths of such trusted comrades in arms as Squadron Leader Ernest Joyce, his first 122 Squadron OC, in a dogfight with German fighters on 17 June; of Flight Lieutenant Alan Pavey, Jimmy’s flight commander, last seen diving headlong into a group of enemy aircraft on 27 July; of his wingman, Pilot Officer Neale Thorne, who was brought down by flak while attacking German transport in The Netherlands on 10 September.

 That losses such as these were a fact of life on a fighter-bomber squadron in the summer of 1944 cannot have made them easier to bear.
 However, for Jimmy, there was much more.
 Beyond all the hardships and pressures of the front line, three years after they left their homeland, there was the experience of service virtually shoulder-to-shoulder with Henry in Normandy and of the acutely personal tragedy of losing him.

 Yet Jimmy barely flinched.
-In spite of the dangers involved, he went searching for his brother, and he climbed back into the cockpit of his Mustang to fly operationally again just three days after Henry was killed, and the day after his flight commander was killed.
+In spite of the dangers involved, he went searching for his brother, and he was back in his Mustang to fly operationally again just three days after Henry was killed, and the day after his flight commander was killed.
 He was captured by the official photographer apparently smiling and happy at B-12 in August 1944, when the reality must have been very different.
 And then he continued to fly at intensive rates after the Allied victory in Normandy.
 Over Arnhem.
 Over Germany.
 When he climbed out of the cockpit on Christmas Eve, 1944, to complete a rather ignominious return to Andrews Field in an open-topped truck, no one could possibly have disagreed: Jimmy Talalla had done his duty.